Skip to content

 Numerical calculation of these L-statistics using scipy.stats distributions, refer to rv_continuous.l_stats.

-For direct calculation of the L-stats from a CDF or PPF, see l_stats_from_cdf or l_stats_from_ppf, respectively.
+For direct calculation of the L-stats from a CDF or PPF function, see

-An overview of the L-location, L-scale, L-skewness and L-kurtosis, of a bunch of popular univariate probability distributions, for which they exist (in closed form).
+An overview of the exact L-location, L-scale, L-skewness and L-kurtosis of some well-known (univariate) probability distributions.

 L-stats